-Procedure Task: Responsible party: Genera al Guidelines: 1.
+Proced Procedure Task: Responsible party: Genera al Guidelines: 1.
 All affected parties are expected to act in accordance with standards of conduct and agency policy.
 They must refuse to participate in unethical or illegal conduct and are required to report such conduct if suspected or witnessed consistent with this policy.
 Affected parties 2.
 Affected parties are required to report if they think someone is breaking the law or agency policy; not following state or federal regulations; or violating HIPAA law and/or any privacy-related policies and procedures.
-Affected parties should report to one of the following: Manager Director Senior Director Vice President Residential and Day Services Vice President for Community and Employment Services Vice President for Quality and Compliance: 672-2234 or 451-5586 Any agency Officer (e.g., CEO, COO, CHRO, CFO) Their Quality or Operations Coordinator QI Manager AOD2 after hours: 585-953-4479 Affected parties Affected parties can also contact our anonymous and confidential compliance hotline: online at https://ethcomp.com/arcofmonroe or by colling FOF 440 2500.
-This is a concrete company from The Are and no one calling 585-448-3588.
-This is a separate company from The Arc and no one 2 at The Arc is able to see who made the report.
+Affected parties should report to one of the following: Manager Director Senior Director Vice President Residential and Day Services Vice President for Community and Employment Services Vice President for Innovation and Growth Vice President for Quality and Compliance: 672-2234 or 451-5586 Any agency Officer (e.g., CEO, COO, CHRO, CFO) Their Quality or Operations Coordinator QI Manager AOD2 after hours: 585-953-4479 Affected parties Affected parties can also contact our anonymous and confidential compliance hotline: online at https://ethcomp.com/arcofmonroe or by calling 585-448-3588.
+This is a separate company from The Arc and no one at The Arc is able to see who made the report.
 3. If affected parties use the hotline, they will be given a case number.
-They Ethcomp.com, can keep track of updates to the case by logging back in with the case Affected parties number.
-The case number does not identify them in any way to The Arc of Monroe.
-4. In addition to the hotline, affected parties can report a concern in writing Affected parties (hand written or typed), a phone call, an email using Arc's email system, or face-to-face.
-5. The best way to make an anonymous report is to either use the hotline as Affected parties described above; or to type up your concerns, leave it unsigned, and send it to the person they wish to report the concern to in a typed envelope.
-6. Concerns regarding fraud, waste or abuse of Medicaid or other Affected parties governmental funds may also be reported to any of the following • governmental agencies or entities including, but not limited to: NYS Office of the Medicaid Inspector General (OMIG), NYS Attorney General (AG), NYS Medicaid Fraud Control Unit (MFCU), NYS Department of Health (DOH), Office for People with Developmental Disabilities (OPWDD), Department of Labor (DOL), Office of the Inspector General (OIG), or the - US Attorney's office 7.
-Affected parties should never use the following to report a concern: Affected parties Their own personal email account Texts Social media The reasons behind this is that reports often contain PHI or confidential information about the agency or other affected parties.
+They can keep track of updates to the case by logging back in with the case number.
+The case number does not identify them in any way to The Arc.
+Ethcomp.com, Affected parties 4.
+In addition to the hotline, affected parties can report a concern in writing (hand written or typed), a phone call, an email using Arc's email system, or face-to-face.
+Affected parties 5.
+The best way to make an anonymous report is to either use the hotline as described above; or to type up the concerns, leave it unsigned, and send it to the person they wish to report the concern to in a typed envelope.
+Affected parties 6.
+Concerns regarding fraud, waste or abuse of Medicaid or other governmental funds may also be reported to any of the following governmental agencies or entities including, but not limited to: NYS Office of the Medicaid Inspector General (OMIG), NYS Attorney General (AG), NYS Medicaid Fraud Control Unit (MFCU), NYS Department of Health (DOH), Office for People with Developmental Disabilities (OPWDD), Department of Labor (DOL), Office of the Inspector General (OIG), or the US Attorney's office Affected parties 7.
+Affected parties should never use the following to report a concern: Their own personal email account Texts Social media The reasons behind this is that reports often contain PHI or confidential information about the agency or other affected parties.
 Personal email accounts, texts and social media are not secure and could allow for this sensitive information to be accessed by people with no right to it.
-If PHI were to be improperly posted, shared or access, it could result in a HIPAA 0 violation for the affected party or the agency.
-Affected parties cannot be intimidated or retaliated against for any of the Δηγιασορογ ٥.
-Any agency following: Reporting compating they believe is really bennening to any enprenriate employee Reporting something they believe is really happening to any appropriate including parties or officials coworkers, Investigating issues management Conducting self-evaluations, audits or remedial actions and Examples of intimidation or retaliation include but are not limited to: administration Firing Demoting Suspending Threatening Harassing 1 Discriminating against them Changing their schedule, working conditions or other aspects of their job
+If PHI were to be improperly posted, shared or access, it could result in a HIPAA violation for the affected party or the agency.
+Affected parties 8.
+Affected parties cannot be intimidated or retaliated against for any of the following: Reporting something they believe is really happening to any appropriate parties or officials (good faith reporting) Investigating issues Conducting self-evaluations, audits or remedial actions Examples of intimidation or retaliation include but are not limited to: Firing Demoting Suspending Any agency employee including coworkers, management and administration Threatening Harassing Discriminating against them Changing their schedule, working conditions or other aspects of their job